Bonsall, Derbyshire: UFO sightings

 For two years from October 2000, there were 19 sightings of UFOs in the area.
 On 5 October 2000, Sharon Rowlands photographed a circular object.
 The circular object showed a similarity to a circular object seen on the STS-75 Columbia Space Shuttle mission in early 1996.

+Education

+There is one primary school (ages 4 to 11).
+Bonsall CofE (VA) primary school as of 2025 has 39 pupils.
+It is located on Church Street and has a capacity of 105 students.